mskcc/tempo/docs/variant-annotation-and-filtering.md

         - `RU`: If indel, smallest repeating sequence unit in inserted or deleted sequence.
         - `IC`: If indel, number of times `RU` is repeated in variant.

+The `FILTER` column in the unfiltered MAF file, can contain any semi colon-separated combination of the following filter flags, or say `PASS`:
+- `part_of_mnv`: The variant is likely part of another called multi-nucleotide variant (MNV).
+- `multiallelic2`: Multiallelic loci, likely artifact.
+For variants called by Strelka2.
+The `2` is added due the presence of `multiallelic` flag in the MuTect2 VCFs.
+- `strand_bias`, variants likely artifactual due to strand bias:
+    - For variants called by Mutect2, if all supporting reads come from one strand and there are a least 10 reads on both strands in either normal or tumor sample.
+    - For variants called by Strelka2, if the the total alternate read count is above 10 and all of these fall on either strand; or low mapping-quality variant suffering from bias in both supporting reads and total reads.
+- `caller_conflict`: Variant was detected by both callers, but did not pass Strelka2's tresholds for somatic variant calling.
+- The following read depth-based flags are parameterized according to the sequencing platform, see the `exome.config` and `genome.config` files.
+    - `low_vaf`: Variant falls below lower treshold for tumor variant allele fraction (VAF).
+    - `low_t_depth`: Variant falls below lower treshold for total depth in the tumor.
+    - `low_t_alt_count`: Variant falls below lower treshold for reads supporting variant allele in tumor.
+    - `low_n_depth`: Variant falls below lower threshold for total depth in normal.
+    - `high_n_alt_count`: Variant exceeds upper threshold for reads supporting variant allele normal.
+    - `mapability`/`repeatmasker`: Variant falls in blacklisted genomic region.
+    - `high_gnomad_pop_af`: Variant exceeds upper threshold for allele fraction in gnomAD.
+    - `PoN`: Variant exceeds upper threshold for count in panel of normals.
+    - `low_mapping_quality`: For indels called by Strelka2, variant falls below lower mapping quality treshhold.

 <small><sup>1</sup>See the MuTect2 documentation for more information: https://software.broadinstitute.org/gatk/documentation/article?id=11005</small>\
 <small><sup>2</sup>See the Strelka2 documentation for more information: https://github.com/Illumina/strelka/blob/v2.9.x/docs/userGuide/README.md</small>

+### Whitelisting
+Mutational hotspots, where the value in `Hotspot` is `TRUE`, are retained in the filtered MAF file, if they:
+- Are flagged with `low_vaf` but the tumor VAF is at least 0.02.
+- Are flagged with `low_mapping_quality`, `low_t_depth`, or `strand_bias`.
+_Note that combinations of above filter flags results in filtering of the variant._